ONSdigital/respondent-home-ui/README.md

 and access using [http://localhost:9092](http://localhost:9092).

 ## Tests
-To run the unit tests:
+To run the unit tests for Respondent Home:

   `make unittests`

+To bring up all the RAS/RM & eQ Runner services and run the integration tests against them and Respondent Home:

+  `make test`

+NB: Waiting for the services to be ready will likely take up to ten minutes.

 ## Docker
 Respondent Home is one part of the RAS/RM docker containers: